Majak Daw: Draft to North Melbourne

 Daw was picked up with the ninth pick in the 2010 rookie draft.
 His draft pick gained international media attention.
 His career at North Melbourne began with playing for VFL club Werribee, where he continued to develop his game.
 He made his first appearance for North Melbourne in a pre-season NAB cup match against the Western Bulldogs on 20 February 2011.
 In April 2011, playing for Werribee, Daw kicked an impressive running goal from beyond 50 m out, prompting calls for his inclusion to the senior team.
+He made his first appearance for North Melbourne in a NAB Cup match on 20 February 2011.

 VFL racism incident

 On 4 June 2011, Majak Daw was racially abused by a Port Melbourne Football Club supporter while he was playing for the Werribee Tigers in the VFL.
 Daw stated that it "made [him] feel really small".
 The man has since been banned from all VFL games until he completes an anti-racism workshop and formally apologises to Daw for the slur.
 The incident has led to renewed calls to stamp out racism in sport, with former Victorian Premier Ted Baillieu calling Daw a hero.